JNRowe/vim-configs/localcfg/diff.rst

 .. note::

-    While this may seem like an odd thing to test here, some builds of :command:`vim` are incredibly bare.
+    While this may seem like an odd thing to test here, some builds of |vim| are incredibly bare.
 This is often the case for console-only builds, which are sometimes the default for tools such as :command:`git difftool`.

 .. _diff-custom-maps: